Monday, April 6, 2009

 Before I was afraid of clowns I was afraid of the dark.
 So my stepmother, (the same one that used to tape love notes about my unending beauty on the bathroom mirror during my awkward braces- spots-lanky hair-adolescence) set herself on a mission to bring cheer and a good night's sleep to my bed room.
 She slung rainbows everywhere and googley-eyed stuffies, and hung crystals in the window so that they would wake me in the morning with dancing colors.

 I had recently broken my parent's edict about watching scary movies and snuck in a few in at a friend's house, including one in which a mummy went on a hunt for the missing crystals stolen from its tomb.
 He would rip them from the throats of his unsuspecting victims and then tear their heads off.
+At night, in the dark, my crystals hung like bait beneath the rainbow curtains.

 Send in the Clowns.